DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 By selecting a particular "track" (you can simply press the related encoder, no need to rotate it), the hint system shows complementary informations over track 1 display!

-:information_source: Selected setting in indicated by the solid cyan LED alongside its track's encoder.
+:information_source: Selected setting (like the selected track) is indicated by the **solid cyan LED** alongside its encoder.

 When all settings are good for your needs, simply press the SETUP momentary button again to exit SETUP, and return to production mode.